Snowflake-Labs/sfquickstarts/site/sfguides/src/snaketokens/snaketokens.md

 ### What You’ll Build
 - A demo that shows how to use Python UDFs to achieve FF3 tokenization

+### Using This as a Snowflake Worksheet
+Since there are so many pieces of code in this demo, it may be better to put the whole thing in a Snowflake worksheet.
+To make that easier, we've placed `/* */` style comments throughout.
+If you're following along on the Snowflake Quickstarts site, then you can ignore these.
+If you want to take the whole thing to a worksheet, you'll find these diable al the extraneous, non-SQL text in the worksheet (inclduing this test).
+That's why you'll see these in what may seem like random spots.

 <!-- ------------------------ -->
 ## Understanding Tokenization
 Duration: 2